 \section{Abstract}

-We present two methods to prove the strict monotonicity of the global branch of solutions of some PDEs in the $L^2-$norm, and the uniqueness of the corresponding normalized ground states.
+We present two methods to prove the uniqueness of normalized ground states.
 We will first discuss the key ideas and ingredients of each method.
 Then, we will apply them to various classes of PDEs.
 Our approach is applicable to other operators, domains and nonlinearities provided that some hypotheses are satisfied.
-Our general methods are novel and self-contained, they provide two approaches that address the challenging uniqueness and strict monotonicity issues.

 \textbf{Keywords:} Uniqueness; normalized ground states; strict monotonicity of the global branch; general methods.